MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 1. Verify the installation

-    - Create a minimal Q# operation, by creating a file called `Operation.qs`, and and adding the following code to it:
+    - Create a minimal Q# operation, by creating a file called `Operation.qs`, and adding the following code to it:

     ```qsharp
     namespace HelloWorld